aproposmath/stationeers-pytrapic/README.md

 **NOT working**

+- slots (will be added soon)
 - call functions from another function (use manual `push ra/pop ra` for now)
 - function arguments / return values (use `global` variables)

 **Planned Features**

+- slots
 - use `define` for constant expressions instead of `move`
 - function inlining (if a function is only called once, it will be inlined into the caller)
 - remove all labels (use relative jumps instead)